integr8ly/integreatly-operator/README.md

 # Integreatly Operator

-A Kubernetes Operator based on the Operator SDK for installing and reconciling managed products.
+A Kubernetes Operator based on the Operator SDK for installing and reconciling awesome managed products.

 An Integreatly Operator can be installed using two different flavours: `managed` or `managed-api`